Sucerquia/vmol/README.md

 Visualization package for molecules.
 It contains tools to build atoms and bonds very easy to manipulate.
-This package is wrap of [Vpython](https://vpython.org/) for Molecules visualization.
-That allows to to add and use all the functions and tools of Vpython, e.g. adding objects as arrows or text.
+This package is wrap of [Vpython](https://vpython.org/) for visualizationof molecules.
+This wrap allows to add and use all the functions and tools of Vpython, e.g. adding objects as arrows or text.